dell-cloud-marketplace/docker-spree/README.md

 In general Spree follows an MVC framework.
 Models, views and controllers reside under directory ***/app/app***.
 The assets directory is where the stylesheets, JavaScript and images can be found.
 There are guidelines on how best to customise Spree website in particular [Spree’s Asset Pipeline](https://github.com/spree/spree-guides/blob/master/content/developer/customization/asset.markdown).

-###Guides
+###Getting Started

 There is comprehensive documentation on using Spree, customisation and REST API information.
-This can be found from the below URL.
+Below are some guidelines and documentation as a starting guide.

 * [Spree Guides](http://guides.spreecommerce.com/)
 * [Spree API Guide](http://guides.spreecommerce.com/api/)